 All the pre-order products are available on the PreOrder List.

-Product Name – Select Product Name from the list of available products.
-All out of stock products available on the list.
+Product Name – Select the Product Name from the list of available products.
+All out-of-stock products are available on the list.
 Admin can select any of them as per the requirement.

 Payment Method – Select payment method as “Partial Payment” or “Full Payment”.